 Other diagnoses where IVF treatment can increase the chances of a successful pregnancy include endometriosis, advanced age, ovulatory disorders, unexplained infertility and delay in conceiving.
 Treatments such as intracytoplasmic sperm injection (ICSI) allow one healthy sperm to be injected into an egg, allowing patients the opportunity to overcome male infertility.

 Read on to find out more about the key steps in the IVF process…

 It is not necessary for you to have a referral from your GP in order to begin treatment with TFP.
 You can self-refer by getting in touch via our contact us page.

 If you are eligible for NHS IVF treatment, then your GP or referral clinic will be able to inform you if you are able to receive treatment from us.

-For your doctor to make an informed decision about your treatment at your first consultation, they will need some preliminary test results.
+For your doctor to make an informed decision about your treatment at your first consultation at our fertility clinic, they will need some preliminary test results.
 These tests include a semen assessment and an ovarian reserve, which can help you determine whether your viable number of eggs is typical for women your age.